wilsonzlin/wilsonl.in-docs/src/zc/5/0/Directives/Using directives.md

 <div id="&zc-directive(arg1=val, arg2=val);"></div>
 ```

+Whitespace is sigificant in a value.
+The amount of whitespace before and
+after an argument's name, however, is not significant.

+Values can contain more directives in HTML entity form.

 ### Escapes

 Values do not need to be quoted.
-Commas and closing parentheses in a value
+Commas, equals, and closing parentheses
-need to be replaced with equivalent HTML entities.
+in a value need to be replaced with equivalent HTML entities.

 Ampersands and double quotes need to be replaced with equivalent HTML
 entities whether quoted or not.